 Feedback from hotel guests has a ton of benefits, with these just being a few examples.
 Whether it is used to increase revenue, build loyalty, or increase transparency, it’s a profitable choice for any hotelier.

 Why Traditional Methods of Measuring Feedback Don’t Work

-Collecting feedback is obviously an essential driver of success for a hotel, but knowing how to collect it is just as important.
+Collecting feedback through customer satisfaction surveys is obviously an essential driver of success for a hotel, but knowing how to collect the survey is just as important.
 How you collect the feedback can determine how much data you receive from the guest in addition to the quality of the feedback you receive.
 For many hotels, using traditional paper-based methods are still widely utilized – however, it isn’t the most effective or efficient.
 Let’s explore why.

 For paper-based feedback, consider the cost of printing pages and the teams you are hiring to execute them.
 All of these small requirements add up and aren’t required from a digital feedback platform.
 In addition, consider your reach and related costs.
 With paper based-feedback, you’re limited to as many messages as your budget and bandwidth allow.
 Whereas with digital, anyone who has a connection and a URL or app can access your survey to provide feedback.

 Lastly and most importantly, digital puts the guest in control, in terms of both the answers they provide and how they provide them.
 With paper-based functions, guest writing is limited to the amount of space that you offer.
 If it’s a long form answer and you provide half a page, a guest is limited to that half a page.
 A guest is also limited to how they submit their answer, meaning they can only submit a paper response.
 With a customer survey platform, a guest can write as much feedback (or as little) as they want.
 No exceptions.
 In addition, they can submit it on the medium of their choice, whether that be akiosk in the lobby, a text submission, a web survey, and so on.